yrmvgh/yiufcrawl/README.md

             * damage is reduced
             * spell power is reduced
             * movement speed is slower
+            * attack speed is slower
     * when stamina is depleted, game switches back to normal exertion mode automatically
-    * berserking automatically switches to power mode (not implemented yet)
+    * berserking automatically switches to power mode
     * species differences:
         * centaurs and nagas have a larger than normal stamina pool
         * spriggans consume half as much stamina when running